pothedar/OpenToolchainPoker/README.md

 We hope you enjoyed experimenting with Open Toolchains and running poker simulations with Bluemix!

+[Scan this QR code](https://chart.googleapis.com/chart?chs=500x500&cht=qr&chl=QR235) and **go claim a T-Shirt** from the info desk!

-Please let me know if you have any questions, concerns, or feedback for our product.
+Please let us know if you have any questions, concerns, or feedback for our product.
 Any feedback for the lab specifically would also be greatly appreciated.

 _If you want to learn more about the poker simulation framework, check out the [JsPoker](https://github.com/mdp/JsPoker) repository._